magepages/mpdocs/docs/frequently-bought-together/index.md

 php bin/magento setup:static-content:deploy
 ```

-To start working with **Frequently Bought Together GraphQl** in Magento, you need to:
+To start working with **Frequently Bought Together GraphQL** in Magento, you need to:

 - Use Magento 2.3.x.
 Return your site to developer mode
 - Install chrome extension (currently does not support other browsers)